 50% of office waste is paper.
 Often, these papers are printed as part of an antiquated workflow process.
 There are new digital solutions that can help reduce this unnecessary printing and paper waste, but first, we need to identify the problem areas and tackle the problem head-on.

-In this blog, we will identify some of the common issues that many businesses face when they are looking at reducing printing and the solutions you can use to overcome these obstacles for yourself.
+As we continue, we will identify some of the common issues that many businesses face when they are looking at reducing printing and the solutions you can use to overcome these obstacles for yourself.

 1. Reducing Printing in Accounts Payable